 One camera.
 One click.
 One moment.

-In an age where digital photography, the Internet, and motor drives have accelerated the process of image-making, the thought, vision and construction of the decisive moment gets lost in the rush.
+In an age where digital photography, cialis the Internet, view and motor drives have accelerated the process of image-making, the thought, vision and construction of the decisive moment gets lost in the rush.
 FOCUSED will bring a diverse group of photojournalists from across the world together one frame at a time towards a common goal: to rely more on our senses than technology.

 One roll of film will hold thousands of miles of travel with photo subjects as diverse as the areas they are sent.
 Frame by frame, the viewer will get a glimpse of the thought process behind making one singular, thoughtful image.